konman01/Java/OOPS/Documentation.md

 #### Points
 * The Constructor name should be same as the class name, and should not have any return type
 * Constructors of a class are never inherited and therefore are not subject to hiding or overriding.
-So constructors cannot be declared as Final and Abstarct
+So constructors cannot be declared as Abstarct
+* The child class inherits all the members of the superclass except the constructors.
+In other words, constructors cannot be inherited in Java therefore you cannot override constructors.
+So, writing final before constructors makes no sense.
+Therefore, java does not allow final keyword before a constructor.
 * When you set a member as static it means: "This method belongs to the class, not to a particular object."
 But a constructor is implicitly called to initialize  data members of a class(static blocks cannot use non static members), so we cannot declare constructors as Static members.
 * When you set a method as abstract it means: "This method doesn't have a body and it should be implemented in a child class."
 But the constructor is called implicitly for instance initialization when the new keyword is used so it can't lack a body.
 So Constructors cannot be declared as Abstarct